danrahn/PlexWeb/includes/mdHelp.md

 ## Miscellaneous
 1. HTML tags are generally not allowed, but two are allowed:
-  1. Line Breaks - `<br>` or `<br />` will insert an additional line break2
+  1. Line Breaks - `<br>` or `<br />` will insert an additional line break
   2. HTML comments - Anything between `<!--` and `-->` will be ignored and unescaped, acting exactly like an HTML comment

 ## Issues
-1. No major issues/deficiencies are currently known, but many smaller bugs/quirks exist that are too trivial transient to list here.
+1. No major issues/deficiencies are currently known, but many smaller bugs/quirks exist that are too trivial/transient to list here.

 <br>